 Think about an outdoor winter getaway in the Northwest, and that image likely includes some scenes of skiing, sledding, snowshoeing or any number of other snow-clad pastimes.

 Thankfully, it’s not hard to find just such a cabin for your next winter adventure.
 The Northwest is packed with options, from lakeside gems to alpine hideaways.
-Here are a few favorites to consider.
+Depending on what you’re looking for, you should have not problems in finding landlords and real-estate agents ready to lease out some of well-kept private properties.
+Longer duration rentals do require some extra paperwork (sneak a peek at this site to know more) but that also means hassle-free stay and enjoyment throughout the whole season.
+That said, here are a few favorites to consider.

 If rustic and remote is what you’re looking for, Alpine Lakes High Camp has your name all over it.
 Located 15 miles east of Stevens Pass, this off-the-grid resort has nine snug cabins situated near the Alpine Lakes Wilderness with access to a 35-mile network of cross-country ski trails and thousands of acres of pristine backcountry terrain.
 But you won’t be roughing it entirely: Alpine Lakes is also home to a lodge, a wood-fired hot tub and a sauna.

 This one sits in the woods just a few minutes from the Stevens Pass ski resort.
 It is an awesome home base for a weekend on the slopes.
 Hot tubs (like the ones offered by Mile High Hot Tubs –look up “hot tubs Colorado Springs” to find the pictures on the Web).
 Wood stove.
 Alpine views.
 Fine linens and towels.
 This charming Skykomish A-Frame has it all.
 These amenities and add-ons make this accommodation one of the best in the vicinity!